Friday, 27 October 2017

 To register, visit Eventbrite.

-Morning session: Three academic papers (30 mins) with questions and comments (15 mins)
+Morning session: academic papers (30 mins) with questions and comments (15 mins)

-Afternoon session: Two performance presentations (90 mins each)
+Afternoon session: performance and presentation (90 mins each)

 “Eurydice as Kore”: Queen of the Underword – a Mythic Geography of Poetic Language